11 Home Remedies for Sunburn Relief (Natural Treatments)

 #1 – Quick Sunburn Relief by Cooling the Burn

-Sunburned skin gets hot, so one of the quickest ways to get short term sunburn relief is to cool down.
-Use a cool, damp cloth compress or cold pack on small areas, like sunburn on your face.
+Sunburned skin gets hot, so one of the quickest ways to reduce pain is to cool the affected area.
+Use a cool, damp cloth compress or cold pack on smaller areas, such as sunburn on your face.
+For larger areas, try:

 #2 – Vinegar for Sunburn